grantlopresti/cs308-parser-parser/doc/DESIGN_PLAN.md

     - what kind of code someone will be expected to write to implement new features
     - what errors may be thrown
     - Note, while some of these methods may be public, many may be protected or package friendly

+As mentioned, we anticipate having a minimum of two controllers in our design.
+To allow for extension into the types of controllers that we will likely need, there will be a general controller interface that outlines some of the basic methods common to all the controllers.
+This can include, for example, a data transfer methods.
+Inheritance can be utilized for extending classes of Turtle objects, as we will need a View Turtle object and Model Turtle object.

+There are many parts of the code that will be closed to programmers for modification and others that are open to improvement.
+THe View class for example will likely be closed, as once the task of displaying a Turtle object has been complete, it can be used for any future Turtles created.
+Other elements such as the parser class for example cannot necessarily be closed.
+New commands and structures may be added in the future to the program that will need to be parsed, which requires new capabilities.
+The Model class also will be made flexible to incorporate future changes such as multiple Turtles.
+For coders to write new features, we are hoping to have it sufficient for them to add existing methods to the selection of classes we have, and avoid writing new classes altogether.
+This will allow the overall structure of the program to remain lean and allow for change as well.

+Errors thrown can include type incompatibilities when calling methods inside a class on certain objects that are not of the correct type.

 ##Use Cases